iancl/hackerNewsFeedReact/README.md

 in order to increase the # of stories to load, please go to 'src/tools/dataManager.js' and change the value of the MAX_STORIES constant.

+### Bug #2
+I can't seem to be able to unescape the comments.
+I already tried what is mentioned on this link: https://reactjs.org/docs/dom-elements.html and also tried the unescape(), decodeURI() and decodeURIComponens()

 ## How to setup:
 1. 'nvm use'